The Second Founding of America Multicultural Learning Center

 Teaching Teachers to Teach Reconstruction History

 Teaching Teachers to Teach Reconstruction History, is a collaboration with “Facing History and Ourselves” that provides extraordinarily researched, balanced, and inspiring guide for middle school teachers.
 They provide an excellent, flexible, easy to use program that integrates lesson plans, student exercises and materials for social studies and history classes.
-Include partners including Reconstruction, Beaufort County Schools, Facing History and Ourselves, and others.
+Include partners including Reconstruction, Era County Schools, Facing History and Ourselves, and others.

-The Second Founding of America: Reconstruction Beaufort is an almost all-volunteer organization, with hundreds of hours and thousands of dollars already donated toward the creation of the Learning Center and our four core programs.
+The Second Founding of America: Reconstruction Era is an almost all-volunteer organization, with hundreds of hours and thousands of dollars already donated toward the creation of the Learning Center and our four core programs.
 As these programs move into their implementation phase, we estimate the total funding needed at $1.5 million over three years.

 As the programs gain momentum, many options for sustainability will be tested and evaluated.
 These include admissions for performances, as well as sales of art and merchandise such as recordings and T-shirts.
 Multiple book projects are also being explored.